Chapter 7 - Special South Richmond Development District (SRD)

 (c) the streets providing access to such residences are adequate to handle the traffic generated thereby or provision has been made to handle such traffic.

-For a permitted commercial, community facility or manufacturing use, the City Planning Commission may authorize more than 30 accessory off-street parking spaces, and for any use, may modify access restrictions with regard to curb cuts as set forth in paragraph (a) of Section 107-251 (Special provisions for arterials) or paragraph (a) of Section 107-252 (Special provisions for park streets).
+For a permitted commercial, community facility or manufacturing use on a plan review site or portion of a plan review site existing on November 2, 2023, the City Planning Commission may authorize accessory off-street parking spaces in a plan review site or portion of a plan review site existing on November 2, 2023.
 In order to grant such authorization, the Commission, upon a review of the site plan, shall find that:

-(b) where vehicular access and egress are located on an arterial or park street, such location affords the best means for controlling the flow of traffic generated by such use to and from such arterial or park street, and does not unduly interfere with pedestrian traffic; and
+2. where vehicular access and egress are located on an arterial, such location affords the best means for controlling the flow of traffic generated by such use to and from such arterial, and does not unduly interfere with pedestrian traffic; and

 The Commission may prescribe appropriate conditions and safeguards to minimize adverse effects on the character of the surrounding area and may, in appropriate cases, condition its authorization upon compliance with an approved site and landscaping plan.
-The Commission may also permit modifications to parking lot landscaping and maneuverability requirements only if such modifications preserve vegetation and natural topography.
+The Commission may also permit modifications to parking lot landscaping and maneuverability requirements only if such modifications preserve natural features.

 (a) The City Planning Commission may authorize developments, or enlargements of residential uses in excess of 500 square feet, or in any case where there would be a disturbance of the soil, for the following: